Today we’re going to re-cap the basic craft topics. Some of these you already know, and this just a reminder.

 It’s difficult to write without them, but try to avoid double adjectives, and especially avoid using more than one instance of a double adjective in one paragraph.

-Use every opportunity for a paragraph break.
-Makes the page look more inviting to the reader.
+When writing for children and young adults the general rule is to use every opportunity for a paragraph break.
+Makes the page look more inviting to the reader––especially the reluctant reader.

 Indent your paragraphs, it really helps with clarity, especially in dialogue sequences.

 Be aware of when you’re transitioning from summary to scene, and back again.
 Just as the omniscient author shouldn’t shift POV too often, so the 3rd and 1st person author shouldn’t shift back and forth between scene and summary too often.

 As a general rule, if you need summary then begin with it, whether it’s a chapter or an entire short story.
 Once you transition from summary to scene, then stay in scene for as long as you can.
 Obviously this is not a cast iron rule, but too much scene-summary jumping can be as inelegant as head-hopping.

 Just as we learned in memoir you can conflate 3 car-trips into one, in this case to avoid scene-hopping.

 An embedded scene showing action that occurred at some point before the main action of the story.
 This is not to be confused with backstory.